 One of the therapies that could help a mental health condition is psychoanalysis therapy.
 Psychoanalysis emphasizes the unconscious.
-This approach believes that unconscious conflicts lead to troubled moods, anxiety, and depressive thoughts.
-Thus, it aims to bring these unconscious conflicts to the conscious mind.
+This approach Psychoanalysis believes that unconscious conflicts lead to troubled moods, anxiety, and depressive thoughts.
+Thus, Psychoanalysis aims to bring these unconscious conflicts to the conscious mind.

 Psychoanalysis therapy is a type of “talk therapy.”
 It primarily spends time on the patients talking about their past and present.
 From this, the therapist looks for significant events or traumas that may cause the patient’s current issues.
 The therapist explores as early as a person’s childhood life events.